Blog Home / Compliance / Best Practices for GDPR Data Breach Notification

 Data Breaches Under GDPR

-One of the critical aspects of the General Data Protection Regulation (GDPR) is understanding how it defines and handles data breaches.
+One of the critical aspects of the General Data Protection Regulation (GDPR) is understanding precisely how it defines and handles data breaches.
 This knowledge is fundamental in ensuring compliance and effectively managing GDPR data breach notifications.

 Definition of a Data Breach

-Under GDPR, a data breach is defined as a security incident that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
-This broad definition encompasses a wide range of potential situations, from sophisticated cyberattacks to simple human errors, such as sending an email to the wrong recipient.
+A personal data breach under the General Data Protection Regulation (GDPR) is defined very broadly as a security incident that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.

-It’s important to note that a data breach under GDPR is not limited to just data theft.
-Any incident where personal data is compromised, whether through exposure, loss of access, or alteration, can qualify as a breach.
-For more information on what constitutes personal data under GDPR, refer to our article on GDPR personal data definition.
+It’s crucial to note that a data breach under GDPR is not limited to just data theft.
+Any incident where personal data is compromised can qualify as a breach.
+This includes:

 Implications of a Data Breach

-From a broader perspective, data breaches can also have significant impacts on individuals whose personal data has been compromised.
-Depending on the nature of the data involved, a breach could lead to identity theft, financial loss, or other forms of harm.
 For more details on the rights of individuals under GDPR, see our article on GDPR data subject rights.
 In light of these implications, it is crucial for organisations to understand their obligations under GDPR and take proactive steps to ensure compliance.
 This includes implementing robust data protection measures, training staff on GDPR compliance, and having a strong data breach response plan in place.
 For more guidance on GDPR compliance, refer to our GDPR compliance checklist.

 GDPR Data Breach Notification